ncd/ncd.github.io/_posts/2020-07-06-journey-to-launch-blog.markdown

 ```
 {% endraw %}

 - Create right float bar to automatically list header tags and navigate between them.
-It will be used as the <span style="background: lightgray; font-weight: bold">table of content</span>.
+It will be used as the `table of content`.
   - Add a place holder for the right bar

   ``` html